tetratorus/blog/source/_posts/First-Post.md

 Step 3:
 Create a new Heroku app.
 ```
-$ heroku create blog //take note of the endpoint
+$ heroku create blog //take note of your repository URL
 ```
 <br>